thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 If you upload a spreadsheet, you can share **Can View** or **Can Edit** privileges with other people, who can further share them with others.

+## Understand data sharing

 Data that you uploaded from a Web browser is only visible to you and to the administrator.
 You can share the entire uploaded table, or only some of its columns.

+By default, if you share only some table columns, users with access to those columns cannot see the other column's data in their searches.
+However, the data can become visible if a worksheet or pinboard that _also contain_ those columns is shared with these users.

+If you want to prevent shares of these types from also revealing the columns, you can ask your administrator to enable a stricter behavior.

+## How to share data

 Share uploaded data by following these steps: